temporalio/documentation/docs-src/cloud/migration.md

 - **Migrate Workflow Executions:** There are different approaches for new, running, and completed Workflow Executions.
   - **New Workflow Executions:** After you’ve updated your Client connection code, Temporal Cloud will automatically be responsible for all new Workflow Executions.
   - **Running Workflow Executions:** Short-running Workflows can often be drained and then started again on Temporal Cloud.
 Long-running Workflows that cannot be drained and might require you to implement more code changes to pass the state of the currently running Workflow to Temporal Cloud.
   - **Completed Workflow Executions:** Completed Workflow Execution History cannot yet be migrated to Temporal Cloud.

 ### Updating Client connection code in your Workers

-Whether you’re self-hosting Temporal or using Temporal Cloud, your Workflow code always lives inside your own application.
+Whether you’re self-hosting Temporal or using Temporal Cloud, you manage runtime of your code.
 To migrate your Workflows to Temporal Cloud, you need to change some parameters in the Client connection code, such as the endpoint’s hostname and port number.

 The changes needed to direct your Workflow to your Temporal Cloud